 Shagya-Arabians were relatively unknown in America before the 1980s, although a few had been imported both before and after World War II.
 Prior to the founding of the North American Shagya-Arabian Society (NASS) no registry for Shagya-Arabians existed in America, and Shagya-Arabians were sometimes mistakenly registered as either purebred or partbred Arabians.

-Shagya-Arabian breeding in North America officially began in 1986.
-The American foundation stallion was Hungarian Bravo (photo above), whose parents *Pilot (born at the Janow-Podlaski Stud in Poland in 1939) and *52 Gazall II (born at the Balbona State Stud in Hungary in 1937) were brought to America in 1947 under the direction of General Patton as prizes of war.
-Hungarian Bravo began his purebred Shagya-Arabian breeding career when he was 24 years old.
+The American foundation stallion was Hungarian Bravo, whose parents *Pilot (born at the Janow-Podlaski Stud in Poland in 1939) and *52 Gazall II (born at the Balbona State Stud in Hungary in 1937) were brought to America in 1947 under the direction of General Patton as prizes of war.
+In 1984, Adele Furby discovered Hungarian Bravo at 24 years of age on the ranch of his breeder, Countess Margit Sigray Bessenyey.
+The following year she was able to purchase him and soon started her Shagya-Arabian breeding program.
+The official start of Shagya-Arabian breeding in North America followed in 1986, when Adele Furby and other founding members established NASS as the first ISG-recognized Registry for in North America.
+In 2013 Adele Furby was awarded an Honorary Membership by the ISG in recognition of her establishing the Shagya-Arabian breed in America.

 NASS carries out its role by maintaining the Shagya-Arabian Registry of North America (SHARONA).
 NASS also organizes and conducts Breeding Inspection Tours.
 To be "approved" for Shagya-Arabian breeding, eligible mares and stallions must be inspected by a panel of judges which are all ISG Certified and selected by NASS.
 Evaluations of non-breeding stock, including geldings, youngsters and other horses are also offered at breeding inspection sites.